 Buprenorphine is a semi-synthetic opioid partial agonist.
-It first marketed in the 1980s as a pain reliever.
+It was first marketed in the 1980s as a pain reliever.
 Suboxone and Subutex are two of the brand names for buprenorphine medications for opioid addiction.
 Indeed, Buprenorphine addiction is increasingly becoming an issue for many.
-Furthermore, physicians most commonly prescribe Suboxone which contains buprenorphine and naloxone, an opiate antagonist meant to deter abuse of the tablets.
+Furthermore, physicians most commonly prescribe Suboxone, which contains buprenorphine and naloxone, an opiate antagonist meant to deter the tablets’ abuse.

 - Bunavail (buprenorphine & naloxone) buccal film